Explicit cursors are mainly used to process query statements, especially when the query result contains multiple records.

 [, { collection | :host_array } ]... [ LIMIT numeric_expression ] } ;

-Generally, the FETCH statement is used in a LOOP statement to process records in a collection in a loop manner until all records are processed.
+Typically, the FETCH statement is used in a LOOP statement to process each record in the loop until all records in the active set are processed.
 The cursor attribute %NOTFOUND is used to detect the exit condition.

 Close the cursor

-You can use the CLOSE statement to close the cursor.
+The CLOSE statement is used to close the cursor.

 The syntax is as follows: